Fra0013To/NNbasedDiscDetectors/README.md

-# NNbasedDiscDetectors
+# Graph-Informed Neural Networks for Sparse Grid-Based Discontinuity Detectors
-Graph-Informed Neural Networks for Sparse Grid-Based Discontinuity Detectors
+Code will be available soon.